anjalisilva/gateCounts/README.md

 `gateCounts` is an R package for calculating daily visitor counts, provided raw daily gate counts, gate directionality, and gate counter maximum value.
 Calculated visitor counts or user provided visitor counts can be summarized on daily, weekly, monthly basis and visualized.
+Users may choose to visualize data for one institute or multiple institute.
-For details see below.
+For details see below and refer to vignette.

 ## Installation